Vigier Guitars: Manufacturing

-Vigier produces all their instruments in France.
-Vigier makes each guitar or bass in three to five months—partly by hand and partly with machines.
-Woods—such as alder, maple, and ash—come from French forests.
-Rosewood and mahogany are imported from India and Honduras respectively.
-Pre-cut raw wood logs are sorted and dried naturally for three to seven years to achieve the desired moisture content.
-Bodies and necks are drawn on the blanks using templates—then cut, dried, and stored in a controlled environment.
-In addition to wood, Vigier uses other materials such as copper and steel alloys (Delta metal and iMetal) and Phenowood, a resin-based composite material.
+Vigier produced all their instruments in France.
+Vigier made each guitar or bass in three to five months—partly by hand and partly with machines.
+Woods—such as alder, maple, and ash—came from French forests.
+Rosewood and mahogany were imported from India and Honduras respectively.
+Pre-cut raw wood logs were sorted and dried naturally for three to seven years to achieve the desired moisture content.
+Bodies and necks were drawn on the blanks using templates—then cut, dried, and stored in a controlled environment.
+In addition to wood, Vigier used other materials such as copper and steel alloys (Delta metal and iMetal) and Phenowood, a resin-based composite material.

-Vigier builds bodies from two pieces.
-They machine cuts and bevels with CNC tools, and make fingerboards corrected to within 1/100 of a millimeter.
+Vigier built bodies from two pieces.
+They machined cuts and bevels with CNC tools, and made fingerboards corrected to within 1/100 of a millimeter.
 The necks are fitted with the 90/10 design (90% wood, 10% carbon) whereby a carbon reinforcement bar replaces an adjustable truss rod.
-They do the rest of the operations by hand.
+They did the rest of the operations by hand.
 Instrument weight is maintained between 3 and 3.7 kg.
 Instruments are hand finished with about ten layers of stain and clear coat to a thickness of approximately 0.7 mm.
 Glue and finish are dried for five weeks.

 Guitars and basses have stainless steel frets, a zero fret, a teflon nut, oversized locking tuners, DiMarzio potentiometers, and Neutrik locking jacks.
 Cavities are shielded.
 Straps pegs are secured with deep inserts.
 For its floating bridge models, Vigier uses a system that rests on needle bearings.
-The company produces an average of 500 instruments a year.
+The company produced an average of 500 instruments a year.